libp2p/blog/src/_blog/js-libp2p-v1.md

 You can read more about Circuit Relay v2 [here](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md)

+##  NAT Hole punching with DCUtR

+As mentioned in Circuit Relay v2, relays are used to traverse NATs by acting as proxies, but this can be expensive to scale and maintain; and may result in low-bandwidth, high-latency connections.
+Hole punching is another technique that enables NAT traversal by enabling two nodes behind NATs to communicate directly.
+The libp2p DCUtR (Direct Connection Upgrade through Relay) is a protocol for establishing direct connections between nodes through hole punching, without a signaling server.
+DCUtR involves synchronizing and opening connections to each peer’s observed external addresses.
+You can read more about DCUtR [here](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md).
+Implementing this in js-libp2p has benefitted browser nodes significantly, as it has enabled them to establish direct connections with other nodes without the need for a relay.

+## WebRTC Private-to-Private Connectivity

+Currently js-libp2p is the only implementation that supports private-to-private browser connectivity using WebRTC.
+This is a major advantage for js-libp2p, and is a major advantage for the browser ecosystem as allows direct peer-to-peer connecitvity within the browser regardless of whether nodes are located behind NATs / Firewalls.
+A lot of effort was invested in making this a stable and resource senstive transport that can be reasonably used across browser nodes.
+For more information, check out the [private-to-private WebRTC spec](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md).

 ## WebTransport

 Historically, WebSockets were the only way for browsers to establish full-duplex two-way communication with servers.
 One of the challenges with WebSockets is that they require a TLS certificate signed by a certificate authority tied to a hostname when a page is loaded over HTTPS — something that nodes in peer-to-peer network often don't have.

 WebTransport is a new web standard that allows for the creation of bidirectional, multiplexed connections between a client and a server built on top of QUIC.
 One of the many benefits of WebTransport is support for verification of a TLS certificate hash.
 This allows establishing WebTransport connections to servers that only have self-signed certificates.
 The browser trusts the server if the hash of the certificate used during the handshake matches its expected hash.

 WebTransport is a major advantage for js-libp2p, and is a major advantage for the browser ecosystem as it allows for the creation of a low-latency, high-bandwidth connection between two peers without relying on certificate authorities.
 You can read more about WebTransport in the [blog post](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/) and the [spec](https://github.com/libp2p/specs/tree/master/webtransport).